Leopard gecko Lifespan:

 Leopard Gecko Temperament

 Leopard geckos are highly inquisitive and lively geckos, but are nocturnal, so are more often seen exploring their tank in the evening and at night.
 They make an ideal first lizard as they are relatively easy to care for and they can become quite tame with regular interactions with their keeper.
+When researching leopard gecko lifespan remember they live a long time and will require proper care the entire lifespan of the leopard gecko.

 They are a communal species, so can be kept in groups, but males that are housed together will fight for dominance, occasionally to the death, so it is best to always keep males singularly.
 Males and females can be housed together, although this may sometimes cause problems for the female who may be pestered by the male for breeding purposes.